MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/planning-and-preparing-your-network.md

   - Microsoft Teams
 ---

-# Plan and prepare your network
-## Why should you plan and prepare your network?
+# Why should you plan and prepare your network and environment?

-Failing to prepare your network will likely lead to dissatisfied users and costly, ad-hoc fixes.
+Failing to prepare your network and environment will likely lead to dissatisfied users and costly, ad-hoc fixes.
 By preparing your network—and your organization—for Teams, you can dramatically increase your chance of optimal and consistent performance.

 Before we look at the steps to be taken, it’s important to understand what can affect the performance of Teams and thereby user happiness and satisfaction.
 Three major risk areas can affect how users perceive network quality: